Seba272/Collatz/README.txt

 To make things happen, run
 	$ ./collatzTo1.sh
-	and it will be asked you a value for MAX (positive integer, please) Two files will be generated:
+	and it will be asked you a value for MAX (positive integer, please) It is possible to hide all multiples of 3 (answer 'y' to the second question);
+	this makes sense because multples of 3 are dead nodes (nothing points to them): if n is an odd integer, then 3n+1 is not a multiple of 3.
+Two files will be generated:
 	- collatzTo1-"$MAX".gv : this is a representation of the graph, in dot format ( https://en.wikipedia.org/wiki/DOT_(graph_description_language) )